ogeidix/ogeidix.github.com/_posts/2012-09-23-home-sweet-home.md

 <br /><br />
 </div>

-Wednesday morning I moved to Chloe's House and from then I spent three days with her.
+On wednesday morning I moved to Chloe's House and I spent three days with her.
-She is a full of live, dynamic, warm and funny girl!
-I really enjoyed the time spent together going to walk with her dog Sophie, meeting with Jhonny and hiking in LA with Ariel.
+She is a girl full of live, dynamic, warm and funny!
+I really enjoyed the time spent together walking with her dog Sophie, meeting Jhonny and hiking in LA with Ariel.

-The last night Chloe, Jhonny and me cooked a big Italian meal.
+Last night Chloe, Jhonny and me cooked a big Italian meal.
 We cooked Pasta alla carbonara and we made bread!!

 <span style="font-size: 50%; color: #fff; background: #999; padding: 2px; letter-spacing: 1px; margin-right: 10px">&nbsp;COUCHSURFER LIFE </span> with a brave nomad to the Hoolywood sign
 ----------------------------------------------------------